Dynamically enhancing qubit-photon interactions with anti-squeezing: Introduction

 The proposals \cite{Leroux2018, Qin2018} consider a ubiquitous system in quantum optics: the degenerate parametric oscillator (DPO), albeit operated in a new regime (Fig.~\ref{fig:fig1}a).
-In the usual regime, widely employed for quantum-limited amplification \cite{Castellanos-Beltran2007, Yamamoto2008, Boutin2017, Planat2019, Parker2022}, a pump modulates the oscillator frequency at twice its resonance, thus inducing resonant squeezing.
+In the usual regime, widely employed for quantum-limited amplification \cite{Castellanos-Beltran2007, Yamamoto2008, Boutin2017, Planat2019, Parker2022, Murch2013, Bienfait2017, Eddins2018}, a pump modulates the oscillator frequency at twice its resonance, thus inducing resonant squeezing.
 Instead, in the new regime of interest, the pump is far detuned from the parametric resonance \cite{Carmichael1984}.
 This added detuning renders the system Hamiltonian diagonalizable by a Bogoliubov transformation, and is therefore referred to as a Bogoliubov oscillator (BO) \cite{Metelmann2022}.
 Unlike a regular harmonic oscillator whose eigenstates are circular Fock states, the eigenstates of a BO are squeezed Fock states.
-Their amplified fluctuations in the anti-squeezed quadrature are the root cause for enhancing qubit-photon interactions.
+Their amplified fluctuations are the root cause for enhancing qubit-photon interactions.
+Yet, they also result in enhanced interactions between the BO and its bath, which are expected to dephase the qubit \cite{Shani2022}.
 Experimentally coupling a BO to qubits was recently achieved with trapped ions, where a phononic BO mediated amplified qubit-qubit interactions, thereby accelerating a M{\o}lmer-S{\o}rensen gate \cite{Burd2021}.
-Since many physical systems interact through their coupling to an electromagnetic field \cite{Clerk2020}, photonic BOs have raised high expectations \cite{Leroux2018, Qin2018, Zhu2020, Shen2022, Metelmann2022, Lu2015, Xie2020, Lu2022, Zhong2022}, but have remained experimentally unexplored.
+Since many physical systems interact through their coupling to an electromagnetic field \cite{Cottet2017, Clerk2020}, photonic BOs have raised high expectations \cite{Leroux2018, Qin2018, Zhu2020, Shen2022, Metelmann2022, Lu2015, Xie2020, Lu2022, Zhong2022}, but have remained experimentally unexplored.